<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 If a bunch of survey responses are all coming from the same IP address or device type (with the same OS and specs), that could be a sign that someone is using a bot to fill out your survey repeatedly from the same device.

 Some sophisticated fraudsters might use device spoofing and IP masking techniques to hide their meta data—making it harder to identify them reliably.
-However, reviewing meta data can be a reliable way to spot survey bot activity.
+However, reviewing meta data can be a reliable way to spot survey fraud.

 5. Check the Consistency of Survey Results